IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

    **b.
 Set the data source.**

 	Use the dataSource option to supply the data to the combo.
-In ASP.NET MVC, Use the DataSource method of the helper to bind to the data passed in as part of the Model.
+In ASP.NET MVC, Use the DataSource method to bind to the data passed in as part of the Model.

 	**In HTML:**